Diptadip/RockPaperScissorPython/README.md

 # RockPaperScissorPython
-A simple rock paper scissor paper in python
+A simple rock paper scissor game in python